A thought-provoking game with beautiful artwork and atmosphere!

-In terms of its platform gameplay its actually not particularly great; it is tends to be a little slow and mechanically shallow.
-There are also a handful of unpolished spots in the game where it is a bit hard to tell where you're supposed to go, and sometimes needed to take a few "leaps of faith", only to fall right into a spider or spike.
-The ability to look up/down can solve this issue.
-There are also one occasion where I had no choice but to run away from a Gun Executioner to get to a door, but wasn't fast enough and he still managed to fire a single bullet and kill me.
+In terms of its platform gameplay its actually not particularly great; it tends to be a little slow and mechanically shallow.
+There are also a handful of unpolished spots in the game where it is a bit hard to tell where you're supposed to go, and I sometimes needed to take a few "leaps of faith", only to fall right into a spider or spike.
+The ability to look up/down could have solved this issue.
+There was also one occasion where I had no choice but to run away from a Gun Executioner to get to a door in a narrow path, but wasn't fast enough and so he managed to fire a single undodgable bullet which killed me.

 All in all, this is a great entry and I hope to see more games like this.